llwaterhouse/NoteTaker-Powered-by-Express/README.md

 ## Installation Instructions

-If you want to edit application you must have a Github account, download Visual Studio Code, install node.js, and inquirer
+If you want to edit application you must have a Github account, download Visual Studio Code, install node.js and install Express.

 [Create a Github account](https://github.com)